Nexosis/nexosis.github.io/_guides/ErrorCodes.md

 ### InvalidDateRange

 Any requests that use two date parameters for the `startDate` and `endDate` of a range must both have valid dates, and the `startDate` must be before the `endDate`.
-These include any of the endpoints which filter returned results in a GET request, or POSTs which use the dates as parameters to start `Sessions`.
-Ensure that the dates are sent in ISO-8601 format, and that the `startDate` is before the `endDate`.
+These include any of the endpoints which filter returned results in a GET request, or POSTs which use the dates as parameters to start sessions.
+Ensure that the dates are sent in ISO-8601 format (e.g. YYYY-MM-DD), and that the `startDate` is before the `endDate`.

 ``` json
 {